hphelion/documentation/moonshot/prepare.releasenotes.md

 * [Recommendations for HP Cloud OS for Moonshot 1.0](#recommendations)

 * [For further information](#for-further-information)

+**Important!**  Also see the [Patch Notes](/cloudos/moonshot/prepare/patchnotes/) document, which provide updates to the information in this Release Notes document.
+The Patch Notes describe the HP Cloud OS for Moonshot 1.01.0000 patch release's features and fixes to prior issues.
+After installing HP Cloud OS for Moonshot 1.0, you can apply the 1.01.0000 patch to your cloud environment.

 ##Features in HP Cloud OS for Moonshot 1.0## {#features}